kim-carter/mesap/RUN.md

 MESAP also contains separate QC pipelines for each of the major tools, namely pre-alignment QC with Fastqc (run fastqc,groovy); post-alignment QC with Samstat (run samstat,groovy); and QC results (and alignment results if available) aggregation with Multiqc (run multiqc.groovy).
 You can run any of these separately from the main pipelines if you wish to obtain specific QC results separately for any reason.

-## What reference / annotation files that the pipelines use?
+## What reference / annotation files do the pipelines use?
 MESAP comes with the the necessary genome sequence and annotation files for each of the Human, Mouse and Rat pipelines to ensure that the pipelines and reference data files themselves are repeatable and reproducible.
 The descriptions of how the data files were created are detailed elsewhere in the mesap_data git repository, in the [mesapdata_build.sh](scripts/mesapdata_build.sh).  **Briefly, the current 3.0 build uses Gencode 34 human (GRCh38), Gencode 25 mouse (GRCm38), and Rat 6.0 from Ensembl version 100, with other identifier mappings also from Ensembl 100**.

-## Before you use the pipelines
+## Before you use the pipelines, please check the following items
-Any input files (standard gzipped FASTQ files) need to be in the standard naming format, which AGRF and other providers normally produce for you.
+a) Any input files (standard gzipped FASTQ files) need to be in the standard naming format, which AGRF and other providers normally produce for you.
 Illumina (and other) FASTQ files use the following naming scheme:
 ~~~{.bash}
 <sample name>_<barcode sequence>_L<lane (0-padded to 3 digits)>_R<read number>.fastq.gz
 ~~~